Magnetic correlations in the $SU(3)$ triangular-lattice $t$-$J$ model at finite doping

 At unit filling, the model maps to the $SU(3)$-symmetric Heisenberg model, whose ground state has been shown both numerically and analytically to exhibit three-sublattice (3-SL) order on both square and triangular lattices~\cite{Toth2010,Bauer2012}.
-Contrary to both the $SU(2)$ triangular lattice as well as the $SU(3)$ square lattice counterparts, the $SU(3)$ $t$-$J$ model on the triangular lattice does not exhibit geometric frustration.
-At zero doping, the ground state is an $SU(3)$ symmetry-breaking antiferromagnet, described by the three-flavor Néel state, where the $SU(3)$ symmetry is spontaneously broken down to $U(1)\times U(1)$, in close analogy to its counterpart on the $SU(2)$ square lattice, where the two-flavor Néel state spontaneously breaks the $SU(2)$ symmetry~\cite{Brauner_2010}.
+Contrary to the $SU(2)$ triangular lattice the $SU(3)$ model does not exhibit geometric frustration.
+At zero doping, the ground state is an $SU(3)$ symmetry-breaking antiferromagnet, described by the three-flavor Néel state, in close analogy to its counterpart on the $SU(2)$ square lattice ~\cite{Brauner_2010}.
+This is to be contrasted with the $SU(3)$ square lattice case, where a macroscopic ground state degeneracy prohibits the existence of a classical Néel state, making it numerically intractable without a priori inducing the correct symmetry breaking~\cite{Bird_2025, Schloemer2024}.
 In the low-doping limit of the AFM, the elementary charge carriers of both models can be described as magnetic polarons, consisting of doped charges dressed by a cloud of spin excitations.

-In the frozen spin approximation~\cite{Chiu_2019}, the physics of the lightly doped $SU(2)$ square lattice can be approached via the geometric string theory, where the behavior of single and pairs of dopants can be described in terms of confining strings induced by the delocalization of dopants~\cite{Grusdt2023, Bohrdt_2022, Grusdt_2019, Homeier_2025, Bohrdt2020}.
-This qualitative picture can also be extended to the $SU(3)$ triangular lattice case, see Fig.~\ref{fig:1}b.
-These analogies make the $SU(3)$ triangular lattice an attractive and tractable platform for studying both the effects of higher lattice connectivity as well as the higher spin configuration space on the well-studied physics of the $SU(2)$ square lattice, while avoiding effects induced by geometric frustration.

-To enable this study, we make use of a neural network ansatz employing a hidden fermion construction~\cite{Robledo_Moreno_2022}.
-The physical Hilbert space is enlarged by introducing a tunable number of hidden fermions, which leads to a representation of the quantum state in the enlarged Hilbert space as a Slater determinant.
-The wavefunction can be expressed in the Fock space basis as $\ket{\psi}=\sum_s\psi(s)\ket{s}$, where for each Fock space configuration $s$ the corresponding amplitude is given by $\psi(s)=\det M(s)$, and the matrix $M(s)$ has a block matrix structure

-Here $\phi_v$ and $\phi_h$ consist of trainable parameters, while the lower half of the matrix $[\chi_v, \chi_h]$ is made configuration-dependent by employing a constraint function on the hidden fermion occupation represented by a neural network.
-This dependence on $\ket{s}$ ensures a unique mapping between states in the physical Hilbert space and the enlarged Hilbert space.
-We use a single layer feed-forward neural network (FFNN) to represent the constraint, and impose an additional symmetrization over all possible spin permutations, i.e.